FAQ's

 What’s your turnaround time?

-This depends on many factors, but typical turn around time is two to four weeks to complete final images due to the complexity of post-production that is required for this type of photography.
+This depends on many factors, but typical turnaround time is two to four weeks to complete final images due to the complexity of post-production required for this type of photography.
 Factors that affect my turnaround time:

-• My current editing queue - I edit all of my images so if I’m backlogged, I will let you know and try my best to give you an accurate timeframe of completion.
+My current editing queue - I edit all of my images so if I’m backlogged, I will let you know and try my best to give you an accurate completion timeframe.
 Typically I have anywhere from 3-6 projects in my editing queue at a time.

-• Editing requirements - if many images will require extensive editing, it will definitely slow down the process.
-There have been multiple times where it took me an entire day to edit one image!
+Editing requirements - if many images will require extensive editing, it will slow down the process.
+There have been multiple times when it took me an entire day to edit one image!

-• Client feedback speed - sometimes once proofs are sent, clients get busy or they are awaiting executive decision, which means I sit and wait to begin editing until decisions are made.
+Client feedback speed - sometimes once proofs are sent, clients get busy or they are awaiting an executive decision, which means I sit and wait to begin editing until decisions are made.

 IMPORTANT TO KNOW —> My style is not a churn and burn solution.
-If you are needing images the next day, definitely ask to see if it’s possible, but in most cases I might suggest you look elsewhere.
+If you need images the next day, definitely ask to see if it’s possible, but in most cases, I might suggest you look elsewhere.
 Although it would be amazing, you wouldn’t expect a perfectly cooked filet mignon from a drive-thru, right?

 I don’t think I can afford your rates, but I really need quality photographs...can you give me a discount?